Eliastoomme/Maze-task/README.md

 ### Solution 3: Decrease Epsilon Decay

 The epsilon decay rate influences how quickly the agent shifts from exploration to exploitation.
-To make the transition more gradual and allow the agent to explore more extensively, I decreased the epsilon decay rate to 0.8.
+To make the transition more gradual and allow the agent to exploit more extensively, I decreased the epsilon decay rate to 0.8.
 This means that epsilon will decrease more quickly over time, giving the agent more opportunities for exploitation.

 ## Conclusion